brandonricharda/tic-tac-toe-js/README.md

 When you hit "Start Game," the board's cells will activate.
 A click will result in the current player's marker ("X" or "O") being placed in that cell.
 If the cell already contains a move, nothing will happen.

+As you play, text under the board will update to let users know who the current player is.

 ### Step 3: Restart the Game After a Win or Tie

 When the game is over (due to either a win or tie), you can restart it by clicking the "Restart" button in the controls section.